 OGE continued to collect and review the periodic transaction, annual, and termination reports of PAS filers to ensure that filers continue to comply with their ethics agreements and that agencies timely review these disclosures for conflicts of interest.
-In fiscal year 2023, OGE closed 1,882 reports.
+In fiscal year 2024, OGE closed 2,052 reports.
 OGE continued to provide the public with timely access to these disclosures on its website.
-In fiscal year 2023, OGE increased transparency by implementing a new practice of listing all financial disclosure reports available to request after 30 days on its website, regardless of certification status.
-OGE also continued its practice to provide each agency head with a year-end status letter regarding their agency's compliance with financial disclosure responsibilities under the Ethics in Government Act.
+In fiscal year 2024, OGE continued its practice of listing all financial disclosure reports available to request after 30 days on its website, regardless of certification status.
+OGE also continued its practice to provide each agency head with a year-end status letter regarding their agency's compliance with financial disclosure the disclosure responsibilities under the Ethics in Government Act.

-Performance Goal: OGE

-exceeded its target to close ninety percent (90%) of its reviews of public financial disclosure reports, including new entrant, annual, termination, and periodic transaction reports, required to be submitted to OGE within 60 days of receipt by the agency.
+Performance Goal: OGE exceeded its target to close ninety percent (90%) of its reviews of public financial disclosure reports, including new entrant, annual, termination, and periodic transaction reports, required to be submitted to OGE within 60 days of receipt by the agency.
 Target: 90% | Actual: 98%